lanl/vizaly-helios/README.md

 ### License

-**hélios** is an open source software available under the BSD-3 license.
+This is an open source software available under the BSD-3 license.
 (c) 2019, Los Alamos National Laboratory.
 All rights reserved.
 See the license file for more details.